GuilhermeFrSaito/ToDoListApp/README.md

 - Implements a FileHandler class to manipulate and create some persistence of data;
 - Use a DateOnly type Converter to identify lists by date

+## Usage

+Running the main program should lead to a initial menu, presenting the today date which will be used as date template for usage by the user.
+From this menu of options the user may:
+- Create a new list for the today date (if none);
+- Load lists from file (if any);
+- Visualize tasks from lists by choosing date;
+- Delete a list by date;
+- Select a list to work with;
+- Save the changesto file;
+- Save and exit;
+- Exit without saving.

+After selecting a list to work with, the user may:
+- Printi list tasks;
+- Add tasks;
+- Update tasks;
+- Delete tasks;
+- Change status of tasks;
+- Save and close list;
+- Close without saving.

 ## TODO

 A few topics worth of improving in the future:
 - Implementation of a file selector, where it is possible to create specific files, not just the one already hardcoded;
+- Remove hardcoded filename and put it elsewhere, like an appsettings.json;
 - Improving the existing interface, checking each menu behavior and data presentation;
 - Implement behavior for null and empty data when inserting and updating ToDo Lists;
 - Implement persistence of data in non-txt files, to improve security over stored data;